ml-archive/admin-panel-provider/README.md

 vapor build; vapor run admin-panel:seeder
 ```

-Alternatively you can edit the `Run` scheme temporarily by adding `admin-panel:seeder` under "Arguments Passed On Launch".
+Alternatively, in Xcode, you can edit the `Run` scheme temporarily by adding `admin-panel:seeder` under "Arguments Passed On Launch".
 This will run the seeder when you run the project.
 Remember to remove the argument when the user has been seeded.

 The user that will be created using the seeder will have the following credentials: